Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 LITERAL_NUMBER # The number sent will be the number provided as an argument.
 ENTITY_VARIABLE # The number sent will be the value of the entity variable at the provided ID.
 RANDOM # The number sent will be a random number between 0 and the number provided.
+# When using RANDOM, the number provided is exclusive, so if 'RANDOM 5' is provided, the random numbers generated are between 0 and 4.
 ```

 If the `--AsEntity` flag is included, the number will be sent to the `--AsEntity` target instead of the script owner.